 Creating Christmas windows with Thorndown Peelable Glass Paint is fun and easy, and a little bit of paint goes a long way.

-This Christmas Window scene was painted on a glass window using the NEW Peelable Glass Paint Christmas Stencil Craft Pack.
-The pack contains an art brush, 6 Christmas themed stencils and 4 x 40ml Peelable Glass Paint tins in Dragon Red, Goblin Green, Griffin Gold, and Swan White.
+This Christmas Window scene was painted on a glass window using the Peelable Glass Paint Christmas Stencil Craft Pack.
+The pack contains an art brush, 6 Christmas themed stencils (angel, Christmas tree, Santa Claus, snowflake, snowman, and stars) and 4 x 40ml Peelable Glass Paint tins in Dragon Red, Goblin Green, Griffin Gold, and Swan White.
 It was a lot of fun to paint and creates a very attractive scene for windows at home or on the high street.

 These same stencils and glass paint colours were used to create a number of decorative Christmas items that can be used in the home or given away as hand-made gifts.

 I managed to knock a large chunk of glass out of the rim of a kilner jar so couldn’t use it for food storage anymore.
 Instead I glued the chunk back on and transformed the jar into a Christmas theme that can be used as a table centre decoration.

 Firstly I painted Swan White Peelable Glass Paint on to the rim to hide the broken glass and glue, then painted a Christmas Tree using a stencil and Goblin Green Peelable Glass Paint on two sides, and a snowman stencil on the other two sides with Swan White Peelable Glass Paint.
 On one of the snowmen and one Christmas tree I sprinkled on glitter stars to the paint where they dried in place to sparkle in the light.

 Next I broke some old polystyrene packaging up and put it in the bottom of the jar as snow.
 Hidden at the bottom of the jar under the polystyrene is the battery compartment for a string of lights that is arranged inside.